marcus-hugo/todo-app-react/README.md

 ## Accessiblity

-- aria-labels to announce which item is being added, checked, and deleted.
+- aria-labels to announce which item is being checked and deleted.